10 Tips for Co-Parenting with a Narcissist

 Judges can appoint a parent coordinator in high-conflict cases.
-Scheduling and communication is done through the parent coordinator.
+Scheduling and communication is then done through the parent coordinator.
 In many states, parent coordinators receive special training and certification.
-Parent coordinators not only reduce your stress, but can also reduce your child's stress as well.
+They can not only reduce your stress, but can also reduce your child's stress as well.
 Speak to an attorney about getting a parent coordinator appointed.

 3. Have a Guardian ad Litem appointed for your child.

-If you are having a custody dispute (more common when your ex-spouse is a narcissist), you can have a Guardian ad Litem (GAL) appointed for your child.
-A GAL (GAL) looks out for your child's interests while you are involved in the court system.
-A GAL acts as an advocate and support person.
-They can be requested by your attorney, and are appointed by a judge.
+If you are having a custody dispute (which is more common when your ex is a narcissist), you can have a Guardian ad Litem (GAL) appointed for your child.
+A GAL looks out for your child's interests while you are involved in the court system, and acts as an advocate and support person.
+They can be requested by your attorney, and appointed by a judge.

 4. Refuse to make your child a pawn.